Message from the President

 To the Virginia University of Integrative Medicine Community:

 It is my great pleasure to serve as the next president of the Virginia University of Integrative Medicine, starting October 2019.
 Since its founding in 2004, the Virginia University of Integrative Medicine has grown from a single-classroom and a small community of students to an institution nearing 400 enrollments.
-Members of the VUIM student body are provided an opportunity to select from amongst two Master-level degrees focused on Traditional Chinese Medicine (the Master of Science in Acupuncture or the Master of Science in Oriental Medicine), with each degree further offering three different languages of instruction (students are able to select coursework to be taught in the English, Chinese, or Korean languages).
-Moreover, students are also granted the opportunity to continue their academic pursuits – beyond their entry level professional Master’s Degree training – should they be interested in completing one of the institution’s three Doctorate degrees programs (the Doctor of Acupuncture, Doctor of Oriental Medicine, or Doctor of Acupuncture and Oriental Medicine), all of which serve students who have graduated from Acupuncture and Oriental Medicine programs from across the globe.
+Members of the VUIM student body are provided an opportunity to select from amongst two Master-level degrees focused on Traditional Chinese Medicine (the Master of Science in Acupuncture or the Master of Science in Acupuncture and Herbal Medicine (MAcHM)), with each degree further offering three different languages of instruction (students are able to select coursework to be taught in the English, Chinese, or Korean languages).
+Moreover, students are also granted the opportunity to continue their academic pursuits – beyond their entry level professional Master’s Degree training – should they be interested in completing one of the institution’s three Doctorate degrees programs (the Doctor of Acupuncture, Doctor of Acupuncture and Herbal Medicine, or Doctor of Acupuncture and Oriental Medicine), all of which serve students who have graduated from Acupuncture and Oriental Medicine programs from across the globe.

 Over the past decade I have had the unique opportunity to observe the University’s development as a member of its Board of Trustees, lending a practictioner and academic’s perspective as the University has successfully achieved its institutional accreditation with the Accreditation Commission for Acupuncture and Oriental Medicine.
 I can proudly state that we now command a strong instructional faculty with excellent backgrounds in Acupuncture, Chinese medicine and the Western biomedical sciences, who have cultivated a rich background of teaching experience over time.